-The City of Cupertino Municipal Code, Chapter 2.40 establishes the City Manager or his/her designee as the Director of Emergency Services.
+Relevant Ordinances: The City of Cupertino Ordinance, Chapter 2.40 establishes The City Manager as the Director of Emergency Services.
 Council resolution additionally identifies succession of the Director of Emergency Services.
 The Director of Emergency Services is responsible to the City Council.